Understanding the Planetary Formation and Evolution in Star Clusters(UPiC)-I: Evidence of Hot Giant Exoplanets Formation Timescales: Constraints of Hot giant planets formation timescale

 Note, we do not exclude the possibility of HJs forming through the in-situ formation and disk migration.
 However, with a lack of clusters younger than 10 Myr, we can hardly constrain the in-situ formation mechanism and the fraction of such planets.

 In the following discussion, we mainly focus on the increment of $f_{\rm J}$ and the rapid declination of $f_{\rm SubJ}$ around 100 Myrs in star clusters.
 More specifically, in section \ref{subsec:4.1}, we estimate the timescales of flyby-induced high-e migrations in star clusters, using typical parameters.
 In section \ref{subsec:4.2}, we try to explain the tiny bump of HJs, as well as the small dip of sub-Neptune.
-The Hot-Neptune desert is also discussed in section \ref{subsec:4.3}.
+The Hot-Neptune desert is also discussed in section \ref{subsec:4.3}. \textbf{Some preliminary results of warm Jupiters are shown in section \ref{subsec:4.4} to support flyby-induced high-e migrations in star clusters.}